 Here are six user management best practices where mobile phone verification can increase security and boost customer acquisition and retention:

 - Authenticate registration: When a new user registers for your application, phone verification can help authenticate identity, ensuring your new user is who they claim to be.
-For example, a new user who downloads an app and registers a new account will receive an SMS with a PIN code to be entered in the app on their device to complete the user registration process.
+For example, a new user who downloads an app and registers a new account will receive a PIN code via a messaging service such as SMS, MMS, WhatsApp, Facebook Messenger, or Viber or via a voice message to be entered in the app on their device to complete the user registration process.
 This step links a user and their device.

 - Authorize upgrades: Many applications employ a freemium model, meaning the basic app is free to use but a premium version can be accessed via a paid upgrade.
-Providing an SMS code with a PIN to verify mobile users and their intent to upgrade can help reduce mistaken downloads and curb fraudulent downloads.
+Providing a message with a PIN to verify mobile users and their intent to upgrade can help reduce mistaken downloads and curb fraudulent downloads.

 - Reactivate users: When a user of an application or website attempts to sign in after a long period of inactivity, a mobile phone verification process can help ensure once again that your user is genuine and not a hacker or spammer.